-If during the simultaneous BFS after l phases a free node of V_2 was reached, then we now that there is at least one shortest augmenting path of length l , and we want to calculate a maximal set of shortest augmenting paths using DFS.
-To be more precise, we won't use just a single DFS but for each free node v of V_1 one corresponding DFS to find an augmenting path of length l starting at v (if possible).
+If, during the simultaneous BFS, a free node of V_2 was labelled with l , then we know that there is at least one shortest augmenting path of length l , and we want to calculate a maximal set of shortest augmenting paths using DFS.
+To be more precise, we won't use just a single DFS but, for each free node v of V_1 , one corresponding DFS to find an augmenting path of length l starting at v (if possible).
 During these DFSs we only consider edges which satisfy the following properties (all other edges are ignored):